GeoffreyCraig/purposeful-media-design-code/wordpress-theme/TEMPLATE-ISSUES-TRACKER.md

 2. Tablet and Mobile menu icons (hamburger and X) are missing.
 However, the menu dropdown and accordion function correctly
 3. In DesktopPlus breakpoint, limit the Content 2-Column Graphic container height to max 1000px
 4. No further errors

+# Round 3 QA November 11, 2025 Revision Requests

+Blog Page Template

+1. Blog Group Missing.
+Add the Blog Group FrontPage (Static Version with 4-8 cards) component that has been misplaced on the Homepage.

+## Home Frontpage Template

+1. The Blog Group was *not* meant to go here.
+Revert the Blog Group FrontPage (Static Version with 4-8 cards) to Blog Group Teaser  "FrontPage" in this name is confusing.
+It referred to front page of the blog, assuming there were more than eight posts.
+2. The Featured Resource Download section is still not formatted correctly.
+The same section is displayed correctly in the Resources page.
+See that instance as an exact example.
+I have a screenshot for the problem at: docs/screencapture-purposefulmediapromotions-staging-2182-2025-11-11-15_58_59.png

+## Resources Page Template

+1. Only one (or two, depending on how you count) more issue and it's a small one: In the Resources Grid, card-resource cards 5 and 6, the icons are blue variants.
+They need to be white variants like in the rest of the card-resource cards.